adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 Argument passing can also be done with keyword-args:

 ```pycon
 >>> from sh import curl
 >>> curl("https://duckduckgo.com/", silent=True).split()[:2]
 [u'<!DOCTYPE', u'html>']
 ```

 From that you might surmise that the return of any shell command is a `unicode` object - but it's not!
-It's a wrapper around the result...
+It's a `sh.RunningCommand` that wraps around the result to expose the `stdout` by default, but lets you get at other attributes easily too...

 ```pycon
 >>> from sh import curl